Israel Tests Arrow 3 Interceptor’s Long Range Performance In First-Ever Alaskan Launches

 The U.S. government's most recent missile defense policy review underscored existing U.S.-Israeli cooperation and plans to expand those efforts.
 In addition, in March 2019, the United States military had deployed a THAAD battery to Israel for the first time as part of a demonstration of the U.S. military's ability to rapidly bolster ballistic missile defenses for its own forces, as well as its allies, during crises.

 The announcement of the Arrow 3 tests also came just days after Iran fired a Shahab-3 at a mock target within its borders, but the timing appears to be entirely coincidental.
 That launch comes amid simmering tensions in the Middle East, particularly between the regime in Tehran and the United States, as well as the United Kingdom, over a host of issues.
-This includes Iran's Islamic Revolutionary Guard Corps' (IRGC) seizure of a British tanker, the IRGC's shootdown of a U.S. Navy Global Hawk drone, and much more, all of which The War Zone has been following closely.
+This includes Iran's Islamic Revolutionary Guard Corps' (IRGC) seizure of a British tanker, the IRGC's shootdown of a U.S. Navy Global Hawk drone, and much more, all of which The War Zone

 Still, the Shahab-3 launch underscores a growing concern about ballistic missile threats, particularly from Iran and its proxies, throughout the region.
 American partners, notably Saudi Arabia, are in the process of dramatically expanding their ballistic missile defense shields.
 The Saudis have also reportedly started their own ballistic missile development program, possibly with Chinese assistance, another example of how this technology is only continuing to proliferate in the Middle East, as well as around the world.